My name is Alex Johnson, and I'm a 19 year old AFOL from the UK. I'm currently studying Product Design at university.

 We also provide resources for builders in the form of handbooks.
 The basic Builder’s Handbooks are available for free to give everyone the start they need to advanced LEGO building.

 We also offer advanced and tree techniques handbook, where technique from a range of topics are presented.
 We charge for the digital download of these products to keep servers running and maintain daily posts.
-We choose to donate 10% of our sales to Fairy Bricks, a charity that brings LEGO sets to children in hospital.

 This blog has evolved over time, but we generally keep to the same schedule in terms of topics.